 The CARDEA 20/20 ECG system is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
-The customer or the user of the CARDEA 20/20 ECG system can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the CARDEA 20/20 ECG system as recommended below, according to the maximum output power of the communications equipment.
+The customer or the user of the CARDEA 20/20 ECG system can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the CARDEA 20/20 ECG system as recommended in the following table, according to the maximum output power of the communications equipment.